moorepants/eme150a/content/pages/project-one.rst

 ============

-The primary task is to maintain a notebook with design information about the designs you research.
+The primary task is to maintain a notebook with design information about the design aspects that you research.
 You should purchase a notebook with blank line-less pages so that you can take notes and generate sketches of the products and systems you observe and discover.
 Carry the notebook with you regularly and using an engineer's "eye" keep a log in the notebook concerning your observations.
 You'll ultimately need to detail the research you collect in a formal written report.
 The report draft will be peer reviewed by your teammates and then graded by the instructors.
 Your design notebook must be submitted with the final written report.

 What to Research
 ================

 Many transit systems (bus, rail, etc) allow passengers to bring their bicycles aboard.
-For example, Yolobus has front mounted bicycle racks, Amtrak's Capitol Corridor has bike hooks, Sacramento's light rail has bike hooks, etc. In the second half of the course your team will be designing a front mounted bicycle rack for a Unitrans bus.
+For example, Yolobus has front mounted bicycle racks, Amtrak's Capitol Corridor has bike hooks, Sacramento's light rail has bike hooks, the BART has designated spaces but no racks, etc. In the second half of the course your team will be designing a front mounted bicycle rack for a Unitrans bus.
 Your job for the first half of the course is to learn as much as you possibly can about existing bicycle rack technology to help inform your future design.
 You should investigate all types of bicycle racks: those for automobiles, buses, trains, and even stationary racks.

 Timeline
 ========